google-ar/three.ar.js/API.md

 ### boolean THREE.ARUtils.isTango(vrDisplay)

-Takes a [VRDisplay] instance and returns a boolean whether or not this is a Tango-backed Android device.
+Takes a [VRDisplay] instance and returns a boolean whether or not this is a Tango-backed/ARCore Android device.

 ### boolean THREE.ARUtils.isARKit(vrDisplay)